hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/75__V_Subrahmanian.md

 > > which there is no appearance if duality, not even as mithyA or one with
 > > you.
 > >
-> > ​You may not find this term in bhAShyam.
+> > You may not find this term in bhAShyam.
 It may have surfaced after
 > facing
 > > objections from others/or vedAntins themselves.
 > > It is not essential that bhAShyam could always be supported by repeating